 Located on Merchants Square in Colonial Williamsburg, The College of William & Mary Bookstore, by Barnes & Noble, offers both new and used textbooks, as well as over 125,000 general book titles, school and dorm supplies, and William & Mary clothing and gifts.
 New and used textbooks can be sold back to the store through the buyback program and the Bookstore is also the source for official class rings, graduation regalia and announcements.
 Students can enjoy a 20% discount on all William & Mary clothing every day with a valid student ID.
-For more information, call the Bookstore at (757)253-4900, or visit our web site at http://wm.bncollege.com/webapp/wcs/stores/servlet/BNCBHomePag e?storeId=17554&catalogId=10001.
+For more information, call the Bookstore at (757) 253-4900, or visit our web site at http://wm.bkstore.com/.